 - instructions for installation of relevant software and firmware including reset software; and

-- information on how to access data records of reported failure incidents stored on the household tumble drier (where applicable).
+- information on how to access data records of reported failure incidents stored on the tumble dryer (where applicable).

 Information requirements for refrigerant gases

-Without prejudice to Regulation (EU) No 517/2014 of the European Parliament and of the Council , for household tumble drier equipped with a heat pump, the chemical name of the refrigerant gas used, or equivalent reference such as a commonly used and understood symbol, label or logo, shall be displayed permanently and in a visible and readable way on the exterior of the household washing machines or household washer-dryers, for example on the back panel.
+Without prejudice to Regulation (EU) No 517/2014 of the European Parliament and of the Council the chemical name of the refrigerant gas used in tumble dryers equipped with a heat pump, or equivalent reference such as a commonly used and understood symbol, label or logo, shall be displayed permanently in a place of the outside of the appliance that is visible and can be easily readable by the end-user, for example on the back panel.
 More than one reference can be used for the same chemical name.

 Requirements for dismantling for material recovery and recycling while avoiding pollution

-Manufacturers, importers or authorised representatives shall ensure that household tumble driers are designed in such a way that the materials and components referred to in Annex VII to Directive 2012/19/EU can be removed with the use of commonly available tools.
+Manufacturers, importers or authorised representatives shall ensure that household tumble dryers are designed in such a way that the materials and components referred to in Annex VII to Directive 2012/19/EU can be removed from the appliance with the use of commonly available tools.

 Manufacturers, importers or authorised representatives shall fulfil the obligations laid down in Article 15, Point 1 of Directive 2012/19/EU.

-Information Requirements
+after a period of two years after the placing on the market of the first unit of a model and until 10 years after placing on the market the last unit of that model the manufacturer, importer or authorised representative shall provide access to information for dismantling of the materials and components referred to in Annex VII to Directive 2012/19/EU.
+The information for dismantling shall be publicly available on the free access website of the manufacturer, importer or authorised representative.

-From 1 June 2022 household tumble driers shall meet the following requirements.
+End-user Information Requirements

 User and installer instructions shall be provided in the form of a user manual on a free access website of the manufacturer, importer or authorised representative, and shall include:

 the following general information:

-information that the ‘standard cotton programme’ is suitable to dry normal wet cotton laundry, and that this programme is used to assess the compliance with the EU Ecodesign legislation;
+information that the ‘eco programme’ is suitable to dry normal wet cotton laundry, and that this programme is used to assess the compliance with the EU Ecodesign legislation;

-information that the ‘standard cotton programme’ is the most efficient programme in terms of energy consumption for drying wet cotton laundry;
+information that the ‘eco programme’ is the most efficient programme in terms of energy consumption for drying wet cotton laundry;

 information that the most efficient programmes in terms of energy consumption are generally those that perform at lower temperatures;

-information that loading the household tumble drier up to the capacity indicated by the manufacturer for the respective programmes will contribute to energy savings;
+information that loading the tumble dryer up to the maximum capacity indicated by the manufacturer for the respective programmes will contribute to energy savings;

-information on how to activate and deactivate the network connection (if applicable) and impact on energy consumption;
+if applicable, information on how to activate and deactivate the network connection and impact on energy consumption;

-instruction on how to find the model information stored in the product database, as defined in Commission Delegated Regulation (EU) [OP -Please insert regulation number energy labelling regulation for household tumble driers] by means of a weblink that links to the model information as stored in the product database or a link to the product database and information on how to find the model identifier on the product;
+instructions on how to find the model information stored in the product database, as defined in Commission Delegated Regulation (EU) [OP -Please insert regulation number energy labelling regulation for household tumble dryers] by means of a weblink that links to the model information as stored in the product database or a link to the product database and information on how to find the model identifier on the product;

 values for the following parameters: